 In terms of Section 166 of the MFMA (2003), the Municipality appointed an Audit Committee, and the Committee is operational.
-The Committee
+The Committee comprises four members who are not Councillors or officials.

 The Audit Committee also acts as Performance Management Committee Internal Audit.
 The municipality has a functional internal audit unit with the Internal Auditor and Internal Audit Services Provider as part of the reasonable steps taken to maintain an effective efficient and transparent system of financial and general risk management.
 The municipality's internal audit function is established in terms of the following legislations: